meebo/smartproxy/README.rst

 About
 -----

-Smartproxy is a Twisted_ daemon that implements the CouchDB-Lounge_ hash to proxy key requests to backend CouchDB_ nodes.
+Smartproxy is a Twisted_ daemon that implements the CouchDB-Lounge_ hash to proxy and re-reduce requests to backend CouchDB_ nodes.
 It supplements dumbproxy_ with support for views, changes and other high level API operations.

 The hash function is the same as used by BigCouch_.